scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/10/17
+Today, I worked on setting up my laptop for the project we are starting.
+I installed Python on my laptop, as well as Atom and Git desktop.
+I tried searching through the programs to get comfortable with how they work.
+I am struggling with this, but tonight I am going to play around with the programs.
+I am also struggling with figuring out the code for the Pokemon project.
+We are using print and input, as well as functions to make it work.
+I will have to watch videos on how to do this, since my chromebook was not the ideal coding tool when we were learning about it.
+I believe it is saved in my google docs, but learning more about it won't hurt.
+I am excited to write this code, even though it looks scary right now.
+One thing I need to work on is using lists.
+I had trouble making the number creator last week, so I will have to work on this tonight too.

+# Reflection
 ## 7/7/17
 Today, I learned about lists, and also refreshed on functions.
 We played a game and tried to identify the type of function it was.
 I worked on making a list, but struggled finding the small errors in the code.
 I would be missing a " in one spot, and forget to add an = sign in another spot.
 I ran into lots of issues today with both the practice list and my website.
 On the site, I am trying to link Longboarding and Cruising to the tabs, and link it back to the home page.
 I need to read through the code and identify what is keeping the code from working.
 I typed the extension into the url and the site worked, but the link does not work when I click on it.
 Also, when I am at the different page, I can't get back to the home page.
 I will work on it tonight and add a few other details like pics.